fomightez/sequencework/hhsuite3-utilities/README.md

 Takes output in the form of `.hhr` results files from command line HH-suite3 programs and makes a dataframe from it for use with Python.

-Verified compatible with both Python 2.7 and Python 3.8.
+Intended to be compatible with both Python 2.7 and Python 3.8.
+(Not yet verified though. **UPDATE WHEN VERIFIED**)

 Written to run from command line or pasted/loaded inside a Jupyter notebook cell.
 The main ways to run the script are demonstrated in [a series of notebooks found here](https://github.com/fomightez/hhsuite3-binder).
 They can be run actively by pressing the `launch binder` button [there](https://github.com/fomightez/hhsuite3-binder). (https://nbviewer.jupyter.org/github/fomightez/sequencework/blob/master/blast-utilities/demo_blast2df_in_python2.ipynb) in Python 2.)